6 Critical Security Threats: Detection & Response Strategies That Save Millions

 When unauthorized users breach your perimeter

-Why it's dangerous: Security breaches expose your most valuable assets—customer data, intellectual property, and financial information.
-The average data breach costs $4.35 million, but the reputational damage can be incalculable.
+Security breaches expose your most valuable assets: customer data, intellectual property, and financial information.
+According to the IBM Cost of a Data Breach Report 2024, the average data breach costs $4.35 million, but the reputational damage can be incalculable.
 For regulated industries like healthcare or finance, breaches can trigger severe compliance penalties.

 Detection signs: